 Amplifiers

 A key aspect of high-tech AAC devices is that they are “dynamic.”
-Dynamic AAC devices can create on-the-spot messages to help the user immediately, and they can be changed instantly as well.
+Dynamic AAC devices can create on-the-spot messages to help the user immediately.
+They can be changed instantly as well.

 2 Low-tech AAC

 Low-tech AAC devices are “static” systems.
-This means they can’t be changed and only have so many displays.
+This means they can’t be changed and only have so many ways to display certain pictures or symbols.
 Examples of low-tech AAC systems include:

 Communication boards